Yaronglp/peak-planner/README.md

 ## Future tasks:

+- [ ] Extract FSM into a different package.
 - [ ] Filter - Filter out specific tasks.
 - [ ] Virtualization/Pagination - In case of multiple items(Intersection Observer/x-page header).
 - [ ] Offline mode functionality- In case of an offline mode, save data into local storage such as LS/SS/IndexedDB and save it for later